 Biography

 A 2019 Richard Tucker Foundation career grant recipient, American soprano Laura Wilde has been praised by Opera News as having “a ravishingly beautiful sound, [and] a fine sense of style and character.”
-In the 2022/23 season, Laura Wilde will return to the Metropolitan Opera to sing Ellen Orford in Peter Grimes, debut the role of Floria Tosca at Arizona Opera and Opera Theatre of St. Louis, and cover The Marschallin in Der Rosenkavalier at the Metropolitan Opera.
+In the 2023/24 season, Ms. Wilde will debut the role of Mimi in La bohème with Utah Opera, Sieglinde in Die Walküre with Atlanta Opera, and the 4th Maid in Elektra with The Dallas Opera.
+In concert, Ms. Wilde returns to her homestate of South Dakota to sing Brahms’ Requiem with the South Dakota Symphony.
+In the 2022/23 season, Ms. Wilde made house and role debuts as the title role in Salome with Houston Grand Opera, the Metropolitan Opera to sing Ellen Orford in Peter Grimes, and debuted the role of Floria Tosca at Arizona Opera.

 Highlights of recent seasons include the title role in Janáček’s Jenůfa with the Santa Fe Opera and English National Opera, Fiordiligi in Così fan tutte and Agathe at Staatstheater Stuttgart, the title role of Káťa Kabanová with the Teatro dell’Opera di Roma and Scottish Opera, Washington National Opera as Fiordiligi in Così fan tutte, Donna Elvira in Don Giovanni in a film produced by Seattle Opera, the Opéra national de Paris as the Fifth Maid in Elektra, Freia, Ortlinde and the cover of Sieglinde in Das Rheingold and Die Walküre, respectively, part of David Pountney’s new Ring Cycle conducted by Sir Andrew Davis at Lyric Opera of Chicago, Ortlinde for Act III of Die Walküre with Gustavo Dudamel at the Los Angeles Philharmonic, Gretel with Sir Andrew Davis at the Edinburgh Festival and Melbourne Symphony, The Dallas Opera as Laura in Korngold’s Der Ring des Polykrates, Micaëla in Carmen with Nashville Opera, Opera Theatre of Saint Louis as Vitellia in La Clemenza di Tito, Jane Withersteen in the world premiere of Craig Bohmler’s Riders of the Purple Sage and Mamah Cheney in the world premiere of Daron Hagen’s Shining Brow, both at Arizona Opera, Donna Anna in Don Giovanni with the Berkshire Opera Festival, as well as Freia, and the Foreign Princess in Rusalka with Des Moines Metro Opera.
 Finally, as a cover, she learned Eva in Die Meistersinger with the Metropolitan Opera.